DavidCalebChaparroOrozco/replit100daysofcode/README.md

   * Create a game to test your friends’ knowledge on their math facts.
 * Day 22 - Use other people's code
   * Let's be sneaky and learn how to use other people's code to make your life easier.
+*  Day 23 Subroutines: The Recipe for Coding
+	 * Write code in a way where you can use it, call it, or repeat it anywhere and at anytime with the power of subroutines.